sgupta1487-art/analytics-dashboard-qa-checklist/analytics-dashboard-qa-checklist.md

 A practical checklist to validate analytics dashboards before sharing with stakeholders or releasing to production.

+## Purpose

+This checklist helps ensure analytics dashboards are accurate, reliable, performant, and ready for business decision-making.
+It is designed to be tool-agnostic and can be used during UAT, pre-production validation, or ongoing dashboard audits.

+## When to Use This Checklist
+- Before sharing a dashboard with stakeholders
+- During UAT or pre-production testing
+- After major data model or logic changes
+- When investigating data quality issues

 ---

 ## 1. Data Source Validation